marianadlv/TileWorld/README.md

 # TileWorld
 Tile World PC game simulation with 3 different intelligent agents.

-Download the folder and run the file `Runner.java.
+Download the folder and run the file `Runner.java`.